Healthy Homes Assessment Fernhill

 What We Do

-As building inspectors we deal with all the issues that come with expert home examinations.
-We’re here to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we take on all issues involved in specialist house examinations.
+We are there to make sure that you make the best decision when buying your next home.

-We are serious about your investment and conduct detailed checks to ensure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of purchasing or owning an home.
+We value your money, and undertake detailed examinations to ensure that you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the enjoyable aspects of buying or owning a house.

-We don’t just cooperate with you, we also collaborate with a number of large clients including bank branches, local councils and insurance firms.
-Evidently they are pleased with this reassurance provided, because of the information contained in our building inspection reports.
+We do not just collaborate with you, but we also work with some big clients like the local authorities, banks and insurance companies.
+They seem to are pleased with the reassurance provided, thanks to the information included in our reports on building inspections.

-With our systematic approach to your property inspection and the most up-to-date software technology including digital photos imbedded into the report, you can actually see any issues that could be discovered.
-Thanks to our comprehensive report, it is not surprising that we get so many clients recommending our service to family and acquaintances.
+We have a systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into the Report, you can actually see any issues that could be discovered.
+Through our comprehensive reporting it is not surprising that we get so many clients recommending our services to their family and friends.

 Get in Touch - Get Peace of Mind